 Six Ways to Prepare for Domestic Violence Awareness Month This Summer

 Since 1995, the Domestic Violence Awareness Project (DVAP) has led the planning effort for DVAM at the national level.
 A collaboration between multiple national organizations working to end domestic violence, DVAP still focuses on shifting awareness to action during October and year-round.
-Their #1Thing social media campaign offers a unifying, comprehensive message to spread awareness of intimate partner violence.
+Their current campaign, #HealHoldCenter offers a universal message that we must embrace the many ways we can heal from violence, hold space for survivors, and center those most marginalized.

 2) Catch up on the new data reports you’ve been meaning to read.